maeager/Agilent2Dicom/README.md

 Python-scipy is not supported in python/2.7.1-gcc on MASSIVE, but python-dicom not supported in python/2.7.3.
 By including the site-package path of both versions allows testing on the cplxfilter methods.

+*cplxfilter.py* will export simple nigti files for raw, gaussian, etc. given an input path:
 ```
 #!bash